loicfrering/backbone.datagrid/README.md

 #### property (string)

-The model's property that gonna be displayed in the column.
+The model's property that is going to be displayed in the column.
 Can be omitted if the column describe a combination of different properties of the model.

 #### title (string)